aws-samples/shopfloor-connectivity/docs/targets/aws-sqs.md

 - $math
 - $number

-Additional epoch timestamp values can be added to the data used for the transformation by setting the [TemplateEpochTimestamp](../core/target-configuration.md#templateepochtimestamp) property to true,
+Additional epoch timestamp values can be added to the data used for the transformation by setting the [TemplateEpochTimestamp](../core/target-configuration.md#templateepochtimestamp) property to true.

 For targets where the data does not require specific output format, the data is serialized as [JSON data](../sfc-data-format.md#sfc-output-data-schemas).